robert-s-hogan/robert-s-hogan/README.md

-# Hi there, I'm Robert.
-I'm a Husband, Father, Developer, and Tutor!!
+# Hi there, I'm Robert - A Passionate Developer at the Intersection of Web and AI

+Welcome to my GitHub!
+I'm a dedicated Husband, Father, Developer, and Tutor with a keen interest in integrating AI into web development.
+As a front-end developer with a penchant for exploring new technologies, I'm currently delving into the realms of AI, aiming to blend it seamlessly into my web projects.
+My journey is also leading me towards becoming an AI Engineer, where I aspire to build intelligent, user-centric applications.

-- 🔭   I just launched my new blog: [Blog](https://www.roberthogan.dev/blog)
+- 🔭 Recently launched my blog: [Blog](https://www.roberthogan.dev/blog), where I share insights on web development and my AI learning journey.
-- 🌱   I’m currently learning Typescript, Nx, and monorepo management.
-Just a few 🤣
+- 🌱 Currently learning TypeScript, Nx, and monorepo management, while also exploring AI frameworks and tools.
-- 🥅   2023 Goals: Learn the ins-and-outs of of Nx, move ALL my projects to monorepo, finish my Star Wars project, and blog consistenly.
+- 🥅 2023 Goals: Master Nx, transition all my projects to monorepo, complete my Star Wars themed project, consistently blog about my AI and web development experiences, and make significant strides in AI engineering.
-- ⚡   Fun fact: I love to play fantasy football and game with my buddies
+- ⚡ Fun fact: When I'm not coding, I love playing fantasy football and gaming with friends.

 ### Connect with Me: